 Is it any good?

-Edward Zwick wants to make passionate movies.
-DEFIANCE is no exception.
+Edward Zwick wants to make passionate movies, and DEFIANCE is no exception.
 The story of a Jewish arm of the Resistance hasn't been told before, not like this.
 The film is exciting, shot with skill and a singular ability to show the harrowing savagery and heroic behavior that lived and breathed in the early 1940s.

 Defiance is less successful when it zeroes in on the stories of the individual people who make up the refugee community.
 Then the filmmakers rely on certain stereotypes: the intellectual chess players, the leering hothead, the sibling rivalry.
 Still, it's well worth seeing, if only as an important reminder of where the world has been and how much care must be taken never to return there.

 Families can talk about why so many movies about World War II and the Holocaust are still being made so long after the events occurred.
 What connection do stories about these events have with today's world?

 Are there still instances in which strong beliefs set people apart and against one another?
 How do you think the media will end up treating current conflicts further down the line?

 Why do you think the Bielski brothers were heroic?
 What made them different from the people who were afraid to stand up for themselves?